BrianLusina/PythonSnips/Files/README.md

 ## User file

-## Objective:
+### Objective:
-    First get user input,
+   + First get user input,
-    check if input is in a seperate file, if not in file, write input to that file, return success message if in file, return error message
+   + check if input is in a seperate file,
+   + if not in file, write input to that file, return success message
+   + if in file, return error message

+## JSON files

+json_files is a Python file demonstrating the use and creation of JSON files in Python